rrbanda/agent-sandbox-ocp/docs/workshop/03-outer-loop/01-platform-setup/index.md

 # Section 1: Platform Setup

-**Duration**: 15 minutes
-**Persona**: 👷 Platform Admin
+**Duration**: 15 minutes | **Persona**: 👷 Platform Admin

-## Overview

-As a Platform Admin, you'll configure the foundation for agent deployments:
+As a Platform Admin, you'll configure the foundation for agent deployments: create a dedicated namespace, configure pipeline permissions, and set up secrets for builds.

-- Create a dedicated namespace
-- Configure pipeline permissions
-- Set up secrets for builds

----

 ## What You'll Apply